Pluto: From a Mythological and Symbolic Perspective

 As I’ve been on my astrology journey, one of the ways I’ve connected to the planets has been through their mythological and archetypal correspondences, accompanied by the symbolism astrologers use to describe what the planets signify.

-With that in mind, this series of posts, where I’ll cover each planet in our solar system (plus Pluto), I’ll write about their mythology, archetypes, and some general symbolism, including my own observations.
+With that in mind, this series of posts about the different parts of astrology, where I’ll cover the luminaries and each of the planets in our solar system, I’ll write about their mythology, archetypes, and some general symbolism, including my own observations.

 In this post, I will focus on Pluto.